Maclean-D/pickpair/README.md

 # PickPair

-PickPair is a web application that allows users to compare options in pairs, generating Elo ratings for each option based on user preferences.
+Web application that allows users to compare options in pairs, generating Elo ratings for each option.

 ## Features